iPad Air Review

 As you can see here, the iPad Air is like the rest of the competition when it comes to flicking the tablet around in your hands – the brightness and color will quickly shift away from perfection when you begin to tilt.

 This wasn’t a problem in most scenarios, as you’ll be the only one using the device in day to day use.
 However, if you’ve got it set up on a stand in a kitchen while cooking, for instance, it will irk a little.
-It’s nothing major, but we saw that the Kindle Fire HDX was superior here in that example.
+It’s nothing major, but I saw that the Kindle Fire HDX was superior here in that example.

 As we mentioned, the reflectivity of the iPad Air isn’t the best on the market, and might irritate lightly at times.
 The Nexus 10 still looks like an awful tablet, but given it has a much lower cost than the competition, we can’t castigate it too much.